A poem

 of polite sterile civility, only a few

-to caravan parks where only familiar faces are seen
+to caravan parks where only familiar faces are seen, ageing tanned like leather

 squandered by massive vehicles you need to visit the mall,